ddry/ddry-mocha/README.md

 You may consider globally installing them all with one package instead of playing with only-one-harness ones.

-However, if you decided to use only TAP, easy access to `ddry-mocha` command is obtained by installing this package globally:
+However, if you decided to use only Mocha, easy access to `ddry-mocha` command is obtained by installing this package globally:

 ```sh
 $ sudo npm i -g ddry-mocha